mrezabayat/iamsorush/content/posts/linux-connection-packages.md

 ## X2Go

 If you like to visually see the desktop of a remote Linux system, [X2Go](https://wiki.x2go.org/doku.php) is the solution.
 It has server and client packages.
-You have to install the server package on the remote computer and client one on your Windows system.
+You have to install the server package on the remote computer and client one on your local system.

 From my experience, the *Unity* desktop of Ubuntu doesn't work with X2Go.
 However, *Mate* desktop works flawlessly.
 So, if you have Ubuntu install *Mate* for X2Go.